dustinpfister/blog_posts/_posts/threejs-camera-move.md

 ## Moving a camera in three.js and what to know first

 This is a post on how to move a camera in three.js a front end javaScript library that has to do with 3d modeling.
-This is not a getting started post on three.js, or javaScript in general so I assume that you have at least some background on this to get started with, otherwise you might have a hard time gaining something of value from reading this content.
+This is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), or [javaScript in general](/2018/11/27/js-getting-started/) so I assume that you have at least some background on this to get started with, otherwise you might have a hard time gaining something of value from reading this content.

-If you are still very new to threejs I have all ready wrote a [getting started with threejs post](/2018/04/04/threejs-getting-started/) a long time ago now.
-I also have a post for [beginners of javaScript in general](/2018/11/27/js-getting-started/) that I have wrote, and edit every so often also.

 ### Version Numbers matter with three.js